Doctor’s Note: Your Easy Guide to Acne Scarring Treatments

-As dermatologists, we recognize the physical and emotional burden of acne scarring.
-Scars can range from deep pits to minor discolorations and both can impact an individual's self-esteem.
-Different types of scars require tailored treatments, which range from topical solutions to more advanced dermatological procedures.
+As dermatologists, we understand that acne scars can be both physically and emotionally challenging.
+Scars can range from deep pits to small dark spots, and both can affect a person’s confidence.
+Different types of scars need different treatments, from creams to more advanced skin procedures.

 What is Acne Scarring?